AaronKluck/aiplayground/README.md

 site will be grabbed and kept in memory so that the database isn't being constantly spammed.
     - This makes an assumption about scalability.
 If there are practical memory limits, I might consider processing only chunks of the namespace at a time - say, those with a prefix between "{site}/aaa" and "{site}/baa", alphabetically.
 Or just loading the first X many from the database to determine the range.
 Now, this then requires that the pages you _process_ fall into this range as well for it to do any good, so they'd have to be queued up on disk in an indexed fashion.
 Even then, I foresee this tactic having starvation issues.
 Not an easy problem - luckily, I don't plan to solve it here.
 - As we read the current page with `playwright`, the rendered content is hashed.
 If we already know about the current page in memory (i.e. from the aforementioned database query), then we compare the hash.
 If it's different, or if we didn't already know about the page, then we proceed to the AI inspection step.
 Otherwise, the page's `crawl_time` is updated in memory and then upserted into the database.
-- If we've deemed that the page will be inspected by AI, then the page's rendered content is sent to Gemini and a series of questions are asked about it to produce a list of relevant links and their scores.
+- If we've deemed that the page will be inspected by AI, then the page's rendered content is sent to OpenAI and a series of questions are asked about it to produce a list of relevant links and their scores.
 These are upserted into the `link` table such that, if it already existed, it simply results in the `score`, `comment`, and `crawl_time` being updated.
 Finally, we upsert into the `page` table, such that if it already existed, we're merely updating the `hash` and `crawl_time`.
     - I'm hand-waving over a pretty big piece of complexity here.
 The prompting and scoring are their own big thing that I'll figure out later.
 Luckily, that's can all be self-contained, which is why I'm designing the rest of the application around it first.
 - Regardless of whether the page was inspected by AI, the hyperlinks within it will be traversed, producing the next round of URLs to process.
 - If the link has been processed already, it'll be skipped.
 If